 At the end of the school day, parents/carers are expected to collect their child promptly from school.
 It is our policy to ensure we ‘hand’ your child to you so we know they are safe.
 If normal arrangements have to be altered (e.g. you are delayed or another person is collecting your child), please let us know.
 This avoids any confusion or upset.
 The exception to this is for those pupils in Year 5 and Year 6 who have parental permission to walk or cycle to and from school on their own.
 All pupils (regardless of age) must be collected by an adult at the end of an after school club.
 This is to ensure they arrive home safely.

 To get to and from school, walking or cycling is definitely the best option!
 There are lots of benefits: it’s healthier than travelling by car, it improves the safety of pedestrians and road-users, and it respects nearby residents and parking regulations.
 We do have four-cycle shelters and a scooter shelter for those who wish to bring their bike or scooter to school.
 All bikes/scooters must be locked for security (parents must provide a suitable bike lock).
-If you do need to travel by car, please use the community centre car park and avoid parking in Steward Road, and we kindly ask you to be respectful of the residents who live in the vicinity of the school, so not to block their driveway and garage access.
+If you do need to travel by car, please use the Southgate Community Centre car park and avoid parking in Steward Road, and we kindly ask you to be respectful of the residents who live in the vicinity of the school, so not to block their driveway and garage access.